Best American Express Credit Cards

 Best for: Cash back offers

 This option is one of the best reward credit cards available across issuers in 2022.
-It offers a whopping 6% on groceries and select streaming services in the U.S. and gives American Express® Card Members 3% cashback on their everyday transit-related payments.
+It offers a whopping 6% on groceries at U.S. supermarkets — on up to $6,000 in purchases a year, then 1%, 6% back on select streaming services in the U.S., 3% cash back on their everyday transit-related purchases and 1% back on all other eligible purchases.

-The Blue Cash Preferred card has no annual fee during the first year.
-After that, Card Members need to pay $95 yearly, which is still a steal compared to other American Express alternatives.
-This card also comes with a 0% intro APR for the first year then , allowing Card Members to use their card without accruing interest.
+The Blue Cash Preferred card has a annual fee — waived for the first year, which is still a steal compared to other American Express alternatives.
+This card also comes with a 0% intro APR for the first 12 months then APR, allowing card members to use their card without accruing interest.

 Unlike the two previous options, this American Express card is not a charge card.
 This gives Card Members the flexibility of paying their balance over time.
 However, the Blue Cash Preferred card doesn’t offer balance transfer possibilities.